David Almansa

-David García Almansa (born 22 January 2006) is a Spanish Grand Prix motorcycle racer who competes for Leopard Racing Honda in the Moto3 World Championship in 2025.
+David García Almansa (born 22 January 2006) is a Spanish Grand Prix motorcycle racer who competes for Liqui Moly Dynavolt Intact GP aboard a KTM in the Moto3 World Championship in 2026.

 Career

-Early Career
+Early career

 Almansa started racing in Spain early, winning his first championship by the age of 13.
 Later on, he raced in the Spanish Cuna de Campeones Moto5 championship, finishing as runner-up in 2018 before winning the title in 2019.

 In 2021, Almansa moved to the European Talent Cup, winning in his first weekend and finishing 11th in the championship, despite missing 2 races.
 For 2022, Almansa moved up again, this time going to the FIM JuniorGP World Championship.
 In his first season in the category, he finished 8th, winning in the season finale.
 In 2023, for his second season in the category, he won another race, but dropped to 9th in the championship after missing the final 2 races.

 Moto3 World Championship

 Boé Motorsports (2022)

 Almansa made his debut in the Moto3 World Championship at the last round of 2022, as a wildcard for Boé Motorsports.
 He qualified 22nd and finished 25th, in a field of 32 bikes.